Most people would agree that the little things in life, like a gurgling stream, rainfall on a tin roof, and bird songs, make it worth living.

 • Children: Hearing threshold level of at least 26 dB HL (one or both ears tested at 500, 1,000, 2,000, 3,000, or 4,000 Hz)

 This covers all hearing aids and hearing aids services.
-With its inclusion of hearing care for children, TriCare meets the Texas mandate to provide hearing aid services to children under the age of 18 years.
+With its inclusion of hearing care for children, TriCare meets the Texas mandate to provide hearing aid services to children under 18 years.

 Hearing Care Coverage by TriCare for Retired Military Personnel